ajay-bhargava/ajay-bhargava.github.io/_posts/06-16-25-timeseries-machine-learning.md

 # Tl;DR

-I built a time-series classification model that could classify whether or not a person was indoors or outdoors based on the data collected by the 9-DoF sensor on their phone.
-The github repository is [here](https://github.com/ajay-bhargava/extrasensory).
+I built a time-series classification model that could classify whether or not a person was indoors or outdoors based on the data collected by the 9-DoF sensor on their phone because I was excited to apply to a senior machine learning engineer role at [Doorstep.ai](http://www.doorstep.ai).
+Unfortunately, the company emphasized Leetcode and I did not pass the coding round because i couldn't code up a solution to a palindrome substring problem.
+I wrote this project in the span of 3 days over the weekend.
+The deployable model and steps to replicate the training of the model are [here](https://github.com/ajay-bhargava/extrasensory).

-# Things you can do with time-series data
+# You can just do things with time-series data

 It is no secret that I love time-series datastreams and I think humanity should get really good at reading, understanding, leveraging, and making predictions from time-series data.